runtime/zealthy-app/README.md

 /admin
 ```

-#### `create user`
+#### `create account`
-You are prompted to create a user to begin. this initializes a user object and it is submitted to the api and saved to the database
+You are prompted to create an account to begin.
 ```
-'/create-user'
+'/create-account'
 ```
-you can check out the user data at any time and see how the current user is being updated
+you can check out the user data at any time and see how the current user is being updated in the db
 ```
 /users
 ```